w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::

 In governance v2, an alternate strategy was required to replace the Council in its previous duties as a body delegated by voters to compensate for the fact that many choose to not take part in day-to-day of governance.
 Gov2 builds on the **Vote Delegation** feature from v1 where a voter can choose to delegate their voting power to another voter in the system.
 It does so by improving a feature known as **Multirole Delegation**, where voters can specify a different delegate for every class of referendum in the system.
-So for example, a voter could delegate one entity for managing a less potent referenda class, choose delegate for a different class with more powerful consequences and still retain full voting power over any classes.
+So for example, a voter could delegate one entity for managing a less potent referenda class, choose a different delegate for a different class with more powerful consequences and still retain full voting power over any remaining classes.

 ### Canceling